Case Management Services

 • Use current research and best practice to guide case management intervention

-• Be client-centred at all times
+• Aim to be client-centred at all times

 • Develop a positive working relationship with the client and family